solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

   [pgAdmin instructions are displayed on the Connect screen of the Flexible Server resource in the Azure Portal.]:
     media/pgadmin4-connection-instructions.png
     "pgAdmin server connection instructions"
-  [The pgAdmin application displays with a connection to the Azure Database for PostgreSQL Flexible Server.]:
+  [The pgAdmin application will display with a connection to the Azure Database for PostgreSQL Flexible Server.]:
     media/flexible-server-connected.png
     "Connection established to Flexible Server in pgAdmin"
   [The pgAdmin Object explorer displays with the context menu open on the postgres database.
 Query Tool is selected in the context menu.]: